anjalisa/multimodal_liquid_biopsy_PCa/README.md

 - cfDNA fragmentation analysis
 - Methylation profiling

+## NOTES
+The provided scripts cover data preprocessing, quality control, statistical analysis, and visualization relevant to each analysis type.
 Established computational algorithms and previously published tools were adapted and extended for study-specific purposes.

-The provided scripts cover data preprocessing, quality control, statistical analysis, and visualization relevant to each analysis type.
+The code is provided in its current implementation and may need to be adapted for compatibility with other datasets or study designs.

+**Data availability**
+Due to privacy and ethical considerations, raw input data (e.g., sequencing files) are not included in this repository.

+## CONTACT
+For questions or additional information, please reach out to:
+Dr. Anja Lisa Riediger (a.riediger@dkfz-heidelberg.de)